We use cookies on this site to enhance your experience.

 Title: Disability Data Justice from the Ground Up: A Co-Design Approach to Building AI Search Engines and Data Repositories for Local, National, and Transnational Disabled People’s Organizations | 2025-2029

-PI: R. da Silveira Gorman
+PI: Rachel da Silveira Gorman (York University)

 Co-Investigator: Alexis Buettgen